 Pill imprint J1 J1 has been identified as Cephalexin monohydrate 250 mg.

-Cephalexin is used in the treatment of skin or soft tissue infection; bacterial infection; upper respiratory tract infection; bladder infection; prostatitis (and more), and belongs to the drug class first generation cephalosporins.
+Cephalexin is used in the treatment of skin or soft tissue infection; bacterial infection; bladder infection; upper respiratory tract infection; bacterial endocarditis prevention (and more), and belongs to the drug class first generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cephalexin 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - J1 J1